Why should you choose solar?

 In recent years, the cost of installing solar has reduced and with solar battery storage fast becoming a viable option for many households, excess solar energy captured during the day can now be used to supply electricity at night, resulting in significant savings.

-It generally takes 5-6 years for most homes to pay off their initial investment in a solar power system.
+It generally only takes a few years for most homes to pay off their initial investment in a solar power system.
 By owning a solar power system, you typically own a big share of the electricity you consume, with the savings you make immediately starting to pay off the cost of your investment.